feegloo/push/README.md

 `push`

 1. creates new repository on github  <br>
-2. makes commit and pushes changes
+2. commit changes and push them

 ### Installation